bartholomewHarris/fuzzingNode.jsApplications/README.md

 *- Ensure ports 3000, 4000, 8081 and 27017 are not currently in use*

+*- Gnome Terminal is installed on the system*

 ----------------------------------------------------

-If you would prefer to run fuzzers locally, simply clone the repo and navigate to the `run_scripts` folder
+With this done, simply clone the repo and navigate to the `run_scripts` folder

 For each fuzzer/application combination there is a specific folder with a master "run.py" script as well as helper scripts to launch all setup/fuzzing/reporting for that specific combination.